NGS-course-TAU/CompLabNGS/10-RNA2/hw.md

 Next, you will need to create a `DESeqDataSet` object from the count matrix and the sample information.
 This object will be used to perform the differential gene expression analysis.

+* Note: replace "factor" with the correct term given the design of this analysis.

 ```python
 from pydeseq2.dds import DeseqDataSet
 from pydeseq2.default_inference import DefaultInference